-The EC-Council Graduate Certificate Program provides the opportunity for students to start advanced education and complete it in two or three terms instead of the two or three years required by the full master's degree.
-These course focused certificates allow students to sharpen skills, deepen knowledge, and develop a specialty.
+The EC-Council University Graduate Certificate Program provides the opportunity for students to earn graduate-level credit in specialty areas of study in the cyber-security field.
+The program is targeted towards students wanting to advance in their career or change their job focus.
+The courses offered through the graduate certificate program allows students to sharpen and learn new skills, and deepen their knowledge within a specialty area.
 The certificates can be added to a student's professional portfolio and used for career change or advancement.
-Graduate certificate courses are the same courses required for the Master of Security Science, simply bundled in highly focused groupings.
+The courses offered through the Graduate Certificate Program are the same courses required for the Master's degree, simply bundled in highly focused groupings.

-There are five EC-Council University Graduate Certificates - Cyber Security Professional, IT Analyst, Digital Forensics, Disaster Recovery, and Executive Leadership in Cyber security.
-Please see the specific course requirements for each certificate listed in this catalog.
+There are five EC-Council University Graduate Certificates: Cyber Security Professional, IT Analyst, Digital Forensics, Disaster Recovery, and Executive Leadership in Cyber security.
+Please see the specific course requirements for each certificate listed in the catalog.